Excellus BCBS appoints Tony Vitagliano as Regional President in the Utica market

 Related Articles

-Excellus BlueCross BlueShield Earns #1 in Medicare Advantage Satisfaction from J.D.
+Excellus BlueCross BlueShield recognized for highest Medicare Advantage Customer Satisfaction by J.D.
 Power

-Excellus BlueCross BlueShield has been recognized by J.D.
-Power, earning #1 in Customer Satisfaction among Medicare Advantage Plans in New York, as well as Most Trusted and #1 Medicare Advantage Provider for Ease of Doing Business in New York.
-The...
+For the third year in a row, Excellus BlueCross BlueShield has been recognized by J.D.
+Power, earning #1 in Member Satisfaction among Medicare Advantage Plans in New York.
+The recognition was published as a part of the J.D.
+Power 2025 U.S. Medicare...